Code-Institute-Submissions/game-of-flags-milestone-project-two/README.md

 * The popup which appears upon winning or losing contains a "Play Again" and a "Try Again" button respectively.
 When clicked upon any of these buttons the game reloads.

+* I tested the app on multiple devices to see if all contents are visible on all screen sizes.
+And I will like to acknowledge that on some devices(around max screen width of 360px) a little bit of scrolling down might be needed.

 * The game's timer indicates the time correctly and stops counting down when all cards are matched or when it gets to zero.

+* The game's "Match: 00/10" indicates the matches made correctly but failed to display "10/10" when all cards were matched.
+I added about two lines of code in the script.js file and I can now confirm it displays correctly as intended.

 ### Errors